MARSALEK FIRE

 They played by the rules they had established for themselves.
 The big boy rules.
 They were hard to define and were slightly different for each.
 No one wrote them down and they weren’t easy to know but you were expected to do what you said you you would do, no questions asked, no excuses given.
 It was agreed that you paid for your own mistakes.
 Your problem was yours to accept and deal with.
 They took the best from each other and ignored the rest.
 Favors agreed to were freely given.
 It seemed to me as a child that these were the rules under which the universe was governed.
 It was a brotherhood of sorts and lasted for life.

 Of course, it was all kind of a con job.
 They knew secrets; they differed on things, but they found no reason to share the petty with us.
 They had all experienced horror, sadness and despair but nothing of those experiences was ever shared.
 We learned about casual cruelty in school.
 When you were undone by events, these steady, anchored men let you know that all could be well in the world.
 They felt no need to apologize for being who they were.
 They were the men of the Depression, the World War, born in a time of want, a need that could only be satisfied by hard work.
-They were used.
+They were used goods, polished until they gleamed like the handle of a good shovel.

 You might say they were simple people from another era and different mindset.
 They worked hard, they rarely read.
 They talked of land, food and weather.
 But is was more than that.
 My dad and his friends were steady people, they’d be quiet rather than lie, they were as good as their word and they were generous to a fault.
 You could count on them.
 They told you all you needed to know about them with just a touch of the hand.